 Biologist, National Cancer Institute

-The program comprises a 15-credit curriculum which may be completed in approximately two years, although students can complete the requirements at their own pace.
+The program comprises a self-paced 15-credit curriculum that can be completed in approximately two years.

 TECH 513 | Introduction to Technology Transfer (or TECH 513A)

 TECH 565 | Biomedical Business Development for Scientists

 TECH 607 | Capstone Course in Technology Transfer

 “I took FAES’s classes to explore alternative career possibilities besides bench science.
 I really enjoyed the coursework because it opened my eyes widely.
 I learned a lot about business development, patent law, finance, and negotiation skills.
 The advanced studies in technology transfer served as a stepping-stone for a new career.
 It helped me to land my current job as a technology transfer specialist in the Navy.”

 Technology Transfer Specialist, Naval Medical Research Center